gerasimosmichalitsianos/pansharpen_python/README.md

        The Python program does a number of tasks.
 If first uses GDAL tools to resample the multispectral Geotiff image file to the same higher dimensions as the panchromatic image Geotiff file using bicubic interpolation.
        This file is written to disk.
-Then, both the resampled multispectral and panchromatic Geotiffs are sliced-up into tiles (using gdal_retile.py).
-For each pair, smaller pan-sharpened multispectral Geotiffs are created using 4 methods of pan-sharpening (resulting in 4 new MS Geotiffs for each tile):
+For this resampled multispectral Geotiff image file and the panchromatic Geotiff image file, the following pan-sharpening algorithms are applied:
          (1) Brovey,
          (2) Principal Component Analysis (PCA),
          (3) FIHS (Fast Intensity Hue Saturation),
          (4) Wavelet
-       Later, for each method of pan-sharpening, all tiles are merged together (mosaic) to form 4 large mosaics (using gdal_merge.py) for the 4 methods of pan-sharpening.

 ###### usage message: